tiagojsag/playbook/guidelines/security.md

 If a certificate has to be shared with a client, make sure the certificate does not have access to any other client information than is required.
 Use the same guidelines as you would use to share a password to share a certificate.

+## Other sensitive info

+In general, any other types of sensitive info used in projects or services, like secret keys, authorization tokens, etc should be stored and saved through LastPass using the "secure notes" feature.
+When storing and sharing please include all the relevant info:

+- The key ot token itself
+- The service/project it is for
+- Date of creation (and expiry if appropriate)
+- Usage instructions (eg. include on config file)
+- Contact person

 ## Github

 If you use git and github, this section is for you.
 If you don't, move along, here be dragons.